Insula415/chrome-extension/README.md

 # chrome-extension
 Chrome extension to stop you from procrastinating!
+Currently works on YouTube and Netflix

 <img src="prev.PNG" />